 You can also save your settings to come back later or schedule automatic database optimization on a daily, weekly, or monthly basis.
 This is great for those of you with clients or too busy to keep up with regular maintenance.

 Lazy loading is essentially delaying the loading of images, videos, or iframes until a user scroll downs the page (they enter the viewport).
 For posts and pages with a lot of images or videos, this is so important to reduce the number of requests happening right off the bat.
-In our tests, we’ve seen on average a 33% decrease in load times just be enabling lazy loading.
+In our tests, we’ve seen on average a 33% decrease in load times.
+It’s faster than the default native lazy loading in WordPress.

 If you aren’t lazy loading yet, you should be.
 Here a few lazy load features in the Perfmatters plugin:

-- Lazy load images, inline background images, iframes, and videos (YouTube, Vimeo, etc.).
+- Lazy load images, inline background images, iframes, and videos (YouTube, Vimeo, Google Maps, etc.).

 - Swap out iframes with preview thumbnail and SVG play icon which loads the video on click.
 This is the fastest way to load YouTube videos.